tainacan/tainacan-wiki/dev/extra-view-modes.md

 View modes as Cards and Grid do not allow users to choose which metadata should be displayed, but rather decide that only certain will be visible.
 For this kind of view mode, it is used the `dynamic_metadata` parameter as `false`.

-By default a spinning circle loading animation is shown when items are being fetch.
-Most of our oficial view modes override this by implementing a so called skeleton/ghost list, that mimics a list of gray blocks in the shape of items before they arrived.
-If your view mode does that, you should set `implements_skeleton` to true and provide a HTML template with such skeleton to `skeleton_template`.
+By default, a spinning circle loading animation is shown when items are being fetched.
+Most of our official view modes override this by implementing a so-called skeleton/ghost list, that mimics a list of gray blocks in the shape of items before they arrived.
+If your view mode does that, you should set `implements_skeleton` to true and provide an HTML template with such skeleton to `skeleton_template`.
 Tainacan will take care of rendering this skeleton while items are being loaded.

 ## Making an extra view mode template